This is an important topic to any northern gardener or grower that uses irrigation systems.

 Irrigation systems are great over the summer!
 The northern gardener appreciates these systems every day.

 However, in northern climates, it is extremely common to see freezing temperatures over the long winter months.

 This expansion can cause the irrigation lines, fittings and various emitters to crack or break.
 Ice can cause all sorts of problems in your system.

 Quick science break!
 When water freezes, it forms into an open hexagonal form.
 This is why it takes more physical space when water is frozen as ice!

-There might also be natural elevation changes that “trap” water in certain areas of the system.
+There might also be natural elevation changes that “trap” water in certain areas of the irrigation system.